ucdavisdatalab/workshop_data-science-software-management/06_dev-workflow-tools.Rmd

 ## Deployment

 Where is the lever I pull to make this go?
-If you have an answer for dependency management, the deployment (i.e. automatic recreation of your code in its environment) is trivial.
+If you have an answer for dependency management, the deployment (i.e., automatic recreation of your code in its environment) is trivial.

 1. Packaged environment and dependencies
     1.  .condarc